monome/docs/ansible/kria.md

 ### Quick track muting

-Holding the *loop* modifer and pressing a track button will mute it; pressing again will unmute.
+Holding the *loop* modifier and pressing a track button will mute it; pressing again will unmute.

 ### Scale